ambright18/Movie-Search/README.md

 # Movie-Search
 An early prototype at a movie search engine based on genre, year, and rating.
+It's still could use a lot more so any ideas, feel free to let me know.
+The front end aestetic is a work in progress, but the page is responsive as well as the navbar.
+Also, the 'reel' file was an attempt at creating a 2d projector animation, but it didn't come out quite right so feel free to ignore that.